Auxiliary residual method · C/C++ core · Stable C ABI · Python/PyPI · Unity/C# · Godot/.NET

 SolveLevenberg-Marquardt + line search + Broyden-style Jacobian refinement

-DeployC ABI, Python package, Unity/C# interop
+DeployC ABI, Python package, Unity/C#, .NET, and Godot interop

 What I Built